terzievk/cityMap/README.md

 references to the nodes in the nodes map, but too much early optimization is not cool. std::string_view can be used to optimize the nodes memory.
 ~~Plus I don't know how exactly std::string works.
 I guess the compiler does a pretty good job at optimising the memory anyway...~~

 ![xkcd](https://imgs.xkcd.com/comics/optimization.png)

+### make AdjacentTo nodes string_view to save some copies
+see previous

 ### how to run
 - `make` runs creates the necessary object and dependencies files,